Miniband Generation by Surface Acoustic Waves

-SAW can induce band inversions.
-This is illustrated in Fig.~\ref{fig: band evolution} where the band structure is plotted along high symmetry lines in the mBZ for $m=20$~meV and $P=1$~W/m in the range of $55 ~\textrm{nm} \leq \lambda \leq 68 ~\textrm{nm}$, close to charge neutrality ($E=0$).
-At short wavelengths, the mBZ is relatively large and the massive Dirac cone is only mildly perturbed.
-As the SAW wavelength $\lambda$ increases, the coupling strength grows, triggering sequential band inversions and topological phase transitions.
-A first gap closing between the valence and conduction minibands occurs at $\Gamma$ near $\lambda \approx 63$~nm, after which the highest valence band acquires a valley Chern number $C_v=-1$.
-A second gap closing at the $M$-point near $\lambda \approx 66$~nm, returns the valence band to a topologically trivial phase with $C_v=0$.
+The band structure is obtained by diagonalizing $H'_{\bm{k}}$ throughout the mBZ.
+We find that SAWs can induce band inversions, as shown in Fig.~\ref{fig: band evolution}.
+At short wavelengths, the mBZ is large and the massive Dirac cone is only weakly perturbed.
+Increasing the SAW wavelength $\lambda$ strengthens the coupling, leading to sequential band inversions and topological phase transitions.
+A first gap closing at $\Gamma$ near $\lambda \approx 63$~nm gives the highest valence miniband a valley Chern number $C_v=-1$.
+A second closing at $M$ near $\lambda \approx 66$~nm returns it to a topologically trivial phase.

-A more comprehensive map of $C_v$ of the highest valence miniband is given in Fig.~\ref{fig: Cv}a in which the valley Chern number is plotted as a function of $\lambda$ and $m$ for $P=5$~W/m.
-Non-zero $C_v$ values are supported over a wide continuous range of parameters in the $m$-$\lambda$ plane.
-At short wavelengths $C_v=0$.
-Increasing $\lambda$, the valley Chern number generically attains the value $-1$ at a mass-dependent wavelength because the conduction and valence band cross.
-As $\lambda$ is further increased, $C_v$ is changed multiple times at different wavelength, often because of crossings of two valence bands.
-While we focus on the highest valence miniband, gap closings are not unique to bands near charge neutrality but also occur for more remote energy minibands.

-A topological valley-Hall response is possible provided that the chemical potential can be placed in a gap above the non-trivial miniband.
-The existence of fully gapped states can be confirmed by plotting the indirect gap for the top valence band.
-For example, Fig.~\ref{fig: Cv}b implies a topological valley-Hall response for $37~\textrm{nm} \lesssim \lambda \lesssim 40~\textrm{nm}$ where the indirect gap is positive.